Biorecro cooperates with all major BECCS projects in the world. Three of them are presented here.

 By combining research on gasification and demonstration projects for carbon storage, a pilot plant with cutting edge technology is planned for construction within the next few years under the leadership of Biorecro and EERC.

-On the Midwest prairie in the United States, a BECCS plant that will be put into service in 2013 is under construction, lead by the Kansas Geological Survey.
+On the Midwest prairie in the United States, a BECCS plant is under construction, lead by the Kansas Geological Survey.
 Drill holes for storage and monitoring were completed in 2011, leading down to the subterranean formations where the storage will take place.
 The next step is the construction of the facility for collection and road transport of carbon dioxide from an ethanol plant.